JupiterOne/sdk/docs/development.md

 Options for pretty printing this data in a more concise format may come in the future.

+##### Phase and step status codes

+For steps:
+`success` - the step has successfully completed without any errors occurring `failure` - an error has occurred and it is possible that we have a partial dataset `partial_success_from_dependency_failure` - the step has successfully completed but a dependent step was found in the `failure` or `partial_success_from_dependency_failure`, meaning it is possible that a failure has happened.

+For phases:
+`success` - all of the steps within the phase has successfully completed `failure` - all of the steps within the phase have failed to complete `partial_success` - all of the steps have completed but one or more steps have returned a `partial_success_from_dependency_failure` `partial_failure` - one or more steps have failed

 #### Letting the synchronizer know about partial datasets

 The framework's state machine will utilize the `types` and `dependsOn` fields